conan-io/docs/reference/commands.rst

 	$ conan user [-h] [-p PASSWORD] [--remote REMOTE] [-c] [name]

-Update your cached user name [and password] to avoid it being requested later, e.g. while you're uploading a package.
+Update your cached user name (and auth token) to avoid it being requested later, e.g. while you're uploading a package.
 You can have more than one user (one per remote).
 Changing the user, or introducing the password is only necessary to upload packages to a remote.